What does collorative divorce mean?

 parties, the family and the division of the property based on the interests of each party.

 The collaborative law process is more interest based on the parties.
 The parties agree to never take anything to court.
 Instead, the parties use a team that typically consists of a neutral mental health professional and if needed a neutral financial professional and/or child facilitator professional and their collaboratively trained attorneys to negotiate how to dissolve their marriage.

-Heather Hudson and her staff are collaborative trained.
-They believe in this process and help their clients who choose this process see the benefits from start to finish.
-Heather Hudson will assist in keeping negotiations productive and offer out of the box solutions that work for your family.
-This approach helps you think long term, setting aside emotions to reach a health co- parenting plan and sound solutions for division of your financial estate.
+I am collaborative trained and so is my paralegal.
+We believe in this process and help our clients who choose this process see the benefits from start to finish.
+I will assist in keeping negotiations productive and offer out of the box solutions that work for your family.
+This approach helps you think long term, setting aside emotions to reach a health co-parenting plan and sound solutions for division of your financial estate.